batermj/data_sciences_campaign/DeepLearning/Transformers/README.md

 # [Papers- NLP]
 + Fastformer: Additive Attention is All You Need,https://arxiv.org/abs/2108.09084
 + Sentence-T5: Scalable Sentence Encoders from Pre-trained Text-to-Text  Models, https://arxiv.org/abs/2108.08877
++ Fastformer: Additive Attention Can Be All You Need, https://arxiv.org/abs/2108.09084
 +